Help Improve Federal Government Accessibility Services

 Official title: Three-year Departmental Accessibility Plan

-Public Services and Procurement Canada wants to hear about barriers you've faced when using their services.
-They're developing their next accessibility plan and need real experiences to guide improvements.
-Your feedback will shape how the department serves Canadians with disabilities.
+Public Services and Procurement Canada wants to hear about barriers you've faced when using federal services.
+Your feedback will shape the department's next accessibility plan.
+This is your chance to help make government programs work better for people with disabilities.

 Why This Matters